 According to Ann Hansen, of Direct Action, there was ambivalence about whether or not to attack the Cheekye-Dunsmuir electrical line in Canada.

 “We did not want to sabotage the project after it went on-line, because we wanted to avoid causing power blackouts to residential areas.
 Ordinary people would feel the brunt of the action if hospitals, traffic lights, or other essential services were shut down, and we didn’t want that.”

-Perceived consequences matter, and perceptions that there is greater risk sometimes leads to both reconnaissance (which increases vulnerability) and attempting larger attacks.
+Perceived consequences matter and perceptions that there is a greater risk sometimes leads to both reconnaissance (which increases vulnerability) and attempting larger attacks.
 Multiple targets may be considered.

 Ann Hansen of Direct Action noted that the group “decided to keep the actions small and simple so that people could get involved without having to fear serious prison time as a consequence.”